jonathanlurie/ShaderPlayground/readme.md

 ## shader_nano_oblique2.html
 The same as `shader_nano_oblique.html` but using an algorithm from stack overflow to work with 2D texture as 3D texture.
 Uses linear interpolation.

+## shader_nano_oblique_jpegLoader.html
+Uses the same concept and interpolation as `shader_nano_oblique.html` but we are loading and decoding a jpeg image in native JS to put in a `THREE.DataTexture`.